Join our Voter Protection Team !!!

 So what exactly do poll watchers do?

-Poll watchers give information and assist when anything, or anyone, interferes with a voter’s ability to cast their ballot.
-Voter protection volunteers will receive all the training necessary to help when situations like these arise:
+Poll Watchers assist when anything, or anyone, interferes with a voter’s ability to cast their ballot.
+Watchers have a right to:

 This Job is for you if: